cnnrznn/cnnrznn.github.io/_posts/2019-02-06-games-on-the-blockchain.md

 ## The Inspiration
 This game was meant as a way for me to play around with hyperledger, develop an application, configure a network, and learn the architecture.
-After starting this project, I also discovered [1] from the research team over at IBM.
+After starting this project, I also discovered [1][1] from the same team behind Hyperledger Fabric.
 They make more optimizations, but the core idea is the same, _latency favored over throughput_.

 ## Conclusion